samuelcolvin/harrier/README.md

 * jinja minify https://github.com/mitsuhiko/jinja2-htmlcompress
 * css map files
 * `.min.` and `.map` support
-* support harrier serving on one port while another tool runs on anther, this not required
+* support harrier serving on one port while another tool runs on anther, this is perhaps not required